zhaoxm469/v-calendar/docs/calendar/attributes.md

       class: todo.isComplete ? 'opacity-75' : '',
     },
     // We need to at least pass a truthy value for the popover to appear
-    // Pass an object to customize popover settings like visibility, placement, etc.
+    // Pass an object to customize popover settings like action, placement, etc.
     popover: true,
     customData: todo,
   })),